punarva20/Job_Posting/README.md

     Good understanding of marketing metrics such as ROAS, CAC, CLV.
 Ability to define company specific metrics and to question status quo whenever necessary

-    It has some new marketing terms.
+    It has new marketing terms and almost aligns with the skills.

 3.  **Data Analyst**